ztianming/EverydayEnglish/DailySentece.md

 The only disability in life is a bad attitude.

 Only those who will risk going too far can possibly find out how far one can go.

+What you do today can improve all your tomorrows.

+One way to get the most out of life is to look upon it as an adventure.

+When you think positive, good things happen.

+Keep on going and never give up.

+There is no fresh start!
+Lives carry on.

+It's nice to just embrace the natural beauty within you.

+Optimism is the faith that leads to achievement.
+Nothing can be done without hope and confidence.

+High expectations are the key to everything.

+No matter what label is thrown your way, only you can define yourself.

+Don't find fault, find a remedy.

+Hang on to the thought of what you want.